 A seat cushion helps to evenly distribute the weight of you body, so that all of the weight is not concentrated on your tailbone and lower back.
 I purchased a memory foam cushion and it works great.
 Even though I have a nice chair at work, adding a nice thick, comfy cushion is certainly a bonus.
 Again, this is just another way to try something different to change things up.

 Lumbar supports are great too

-Check out my post here, about lumbar supports help to maintain the natural curvature of your spine.
+Check out my post on lumbar support cushions help to maintain the natural curvature of your spine.
 With that, lumbar supports can help you maintain a proper seated position and keep your posture in check.
 All of these things will help to keep you positioned correctly and reduce stress on your lower back.
 A lot of people tend to slouch when they are seated at the computer for a long time.
 Slouching can contribute to back pain.

 Conclusion: How To Relieve Back Pain At Work